GnuaAruht/e_commerce_ui/README.md

 ## Support
 If you like the project, please do not forget to star the repo.
-Any single star would be appreciated.
+Every single star would be appreciated.